 AFTCO kicked off our efforts to battle Asian Carp with a $10,000 donation to Lyon County Industrial Development Authority.
-These funds removed an additional 250,000 pounds of carp through commercial fishing subsides.
+These funds have helped commercial fisherman remove 14 million pounds of carp through commercial fishing subsides in three total years.

 What are Asian Carp?

 In the 1960s, 4 species of Asian carp were introduced into small ponds around the Midwest as a help to aquaculture.
 By the 1970’s, many escaped and were released allowing them to enter river systems and lakes.

 That is where it started.

 Three species of Asian Carp are the most destructive in Kentucky.
 The bighead and Silver carp are the filter feeders that filter out algae and plankton leaving nothing for other small baitfish to eat.
 The Black Carp feeds on bottom invertebrates like clams, mussels and worms leaving even less for other animals to eat.
 These three combined can spell disaster for any waterway that cant figure out how to get rid of Asian Carp.
 The last is the grass carp and can be found in almost every state in the US.

 Where Are Asian Carp Found?